sAleksander/FreeDrive-Jumping/README.md

 # FreeDrive-Jumping

-Electron + React + TypeScript desktop app for experimenting with Parrot Jumping drone control from a Mac.
+Electron + React + TypeScript desktop app for experimenting with Parrot Jumping drone control from a computer (Tested on MacOS).

 ## Current Status